 If you are having regular contractions that become stronger and closer together, you are probably in labor.
 If your water breaks, call your doctor even if you are not having contractions.

 Talk to your older children about the new baby throughout your pregnancy, especially as your due date grows near.
 Set realistic expectations for how much the baby will sleep, and how much care the baby will require.
-Consider signing up for a tour or sibling class.

 The short answer is: yes.
 Many women experience heartburn throughout pregnancy, usually toward the end of pregnancy when your baby is pressing against your digestive organs.
 Try to avoid spicy, fatty foods and eat small, frequent meals rather than a few large meals.
 Talk to your doctor about prescription heartburn medication, if needed.